 Producing Biofertiliser means that there’s no longer a need for costly waste regulatory controls on its storage after dispatch and use.
 Biofertiliser can be spread straight to land, avoiding costly & time consuming spreading deployments or registration of exemptions.

-You may also be interested to see the graph comparing the cost of digestate certification and deployment under waste management regulations.
+You may also be interested to see this graph comparing the cost of digestate certification and deployment under waste management regulations.

 The Biofertiliser status helps producers to promote the material, as it ensures that the product: